slowernews/wisdom-tldr/README.md

 > *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*

 > *'When people feel they have a choice, they walk into your trap that much more easily.'*

+> *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

 PRACTICAL ADVICE